Gérard Calvet: Foundation and Exclusion

 Shortly after beginning life as a hermit he was contacted by young men who aspired to become traditional Benedictine monks, but could not find the traditional life in the postconciliar monasteries.
-He accepted them as postulant, who still made their first vows into the hands of the abbot of Tournay.
+He accepted them as postulants, who still made their first vows into the hands of the abbot of Tournay.
 In 1974 he invited Archbishop Marcel Lefebvre to confer minor orders on the aspirants, for which he and his foundation were excluded from the Subiaco Congregation.

 Sainte-Madeleine du Barroux

 After acquiring land near Le Barroux (Provence), France, construction of Sainte-Madeleine du Barroux Abbey began in 1980.
 The construction was completed during the 1980s.
 During the 1980s, Gérard Calvet was, together with Archbishop Lefebvre, one of the focal persons of the Traditionalist Catholic movement.